SUSE-Cloud/automation/hostscripts/upgrade-scale/README.md

 # if crowbar VM is not reachable via ssh at this point, probably it didn't get IP assigned, fix: `systemctl restart dnsmasq` on host
 # bootstrap crowbar on the VM
 automation/scripts/mkcloud prepareinstcrowbar runupdate bootstrapcrowbar

-# remove old ssh server key (if any) to avoid errors when sshing to crowbar vm
-ssh-keygen -R 192.168.124.10

 # upload latest batch files from automation repo to crowbar vm (they will land in /root/batches)
 # these will be used later to deploy the cloud